 We are currently recruiting typically developing adolescents for a research study on human computer interaction.
 This study will use a head-mounted display which tracks eye movements.
 Participants try to type a query with their eyes on an on-screen keyboard and receive the answer from the system.
 In the future, we hope that this technology can be a replacement of search engines for youth with severe physical impairments to send query and receive the answer.

 Cerebral palsy (CP) is the most frequent cause of physical disability in children in Canada, affecting 2-2.5/1000 children every year.
 This project aims to establish a Canadian Cerebral Palsy Registry, to provide an epidemiologic profile of CP in Canada reflecting the full heterogeneity of the disorder and provide a platform for population-based research on CP.
 It will serve to estimate the incidence, prevalence and distribution of cerebral palsy in Canada, while facilitating research in this field.

 We want to explore what health and wellness means to young people with physical disabilities and what health activities are important in their everyday lives.
 We want to hear about what sort of things you do or want to do to be healthy and feel good.

 The researchers at the Autism Research Centre, Holland Bloorview Kids Rehab are doing a study to understand how our body signals, like our heart beats, change when we feel frustrated.

-We want parents/guardians (any adult family member in a caregiving role) of Bloorview clients ages 12 to 25 to complete a 5-minute survey two times to tell us what they think of their child’s transition readiness.
+We want parents/guardians of children ages 12 to 25 to complete a 10-minute survey one time telling us about their child’s readiness for the transition to adulthood.